-No later than one week before the end of the term preceding the term in which you wish to enroll in the Directed Reading (contact the Administrative Coordinator for more specific suggestions for due dates), submit your application with its attachments to the Undergraduate Coordinator of the English Department (111 Park), who will distribute copies to the Undergraduate Committee.
+Three weeks before the end of the term preceding the term in which you wish to enroll in the Directed Reading (contact the Administrative Coordinator for more specific suggestions for due dates), submit your application with its attachments to the Undergraduate Coordinator of the English Department (111 Park), who will distribute copies to the Undergraduate Committee.
 You may submit portions of your application digitally.
 Contact the Undergraduate office for details.